BDC Hamburger Icon

 • Achievement awards

-While the value of a fringe benefit is taxable (e.g., federal income tax, Social Security tax, Medicare tax, FUTA tax), the taxable portion of a fringe benefit may be reduced by the amount legally excluded from compensation or paid for by the recipient.
+While many fringe benefits are taxable, such as subject to federal income tax, Social Security tax, Medicare tax and FUTA tax, the taxable portion may be reduced by amounts legally excluded from compensation or covered by the recipient.

 How to record and reimburse employee expenses